 Finally, bring all the ingredients together using the electric beater on low speed or a stand mixer.
 You know the batter is ready when it is read/pinkish in color, smooth and liquid.
 It shouldn’t be thick.
 This would mean you are missing some liquid.

-It is very important to double grease the pan to avoid the batter to stick to the pan.
+It is very important to double grease the pan to prevent the batter from sticking to the pan.
 First, spray oil all over the cake pan.

-In order to create 2 layers of the same thickness, you should add the same amount of cake batter in each cake pan.
-For this keto cake recipe, it means adding about 2 cups of cake batter in each pan.
+In order to create 2 layers of the same thickness, you should add the same amount of cake batter to each cake pan.
+For this keto cake recipe, it means adding about 2 cups of cake batter to each pan.

 There are two ways to bake your keto red velvet cake, regular more or convection mode.
 Whatever mode you choose, don’t change the temperature for this keto cake recipe.
 Simply note that convection mode bakes 5-8 minutes faster.